dev-ptera/spyglass-api/README.md

 For Prinicipal Representatives, I use the Nano RPC `representatives_online` command and aggregate the results from several nodes (`/config/banano`).
 For Non-Principal Representives, since these nodes do not rebroadcast votes, they do not appear within the RPC command used for PRs (this is specific to V22).
 If a non-PR rep is running some form of node-monitor software & I am peered with them, they will appear as online.
 Non-PRs that run node-monitor software can manually have their node added to a list of known representatives so that they appear regardless of peer status.

-### Local Development
+## Local Development

+This API requires some environment setup before it can run.

+1. Copy `server/.env.template` to a new file `server/.env`.
+2. Replace the placeholder fields.

+> This API requires a Nano or Banano node accessible via RPC commands.

-To run the server, run `cd server && yarn start`.
+To run the server, run `cd server && yarn && yarn start`.

-To run the client, run `cd client && yarn start`.
+To run the client, run `cd client && yarn && yarn start`.

 ## Contact